SurajSSingh/SurajSSingh.github.io/content/projects/work/index.md

 * [Unity 4 - ML-Agents Example](https://github.com/SurajSSingh/ML-Agents-Example): A set of prefabs and scripts used to bootstrap working with [Unity's ML-Agents package](https://unity.com/products/machine-learning-agent).

-### Student Projects
+### Mentored Projects
-These are some student projects I helped with.
-For these project, I primarily assisted with programming and game design based on input from students.
-All the game presented here were made in Unity using C#.
+These are some student projects I helped mentor.
+For these project, I primarily assisted with teaching programming and game design concepts and all the game presented here were made in Unity.